MileHacker Logo

 Weekend Getaway 2-3 Days

-A weekend enables a more comprehensive exploration of the park and its immediate surroundings.
+A weekend enables a more comprehensive exploration of the park and the area right around it.

 Day 1: Arrival & Badlands Immersion

 Arrive, set up camp or check into your hotel.
 Visit the Dinosaur Provincial Park Visitor Centre.
 Explore exhibits and the Paleo-Laboratory.
-Drive the Public Loop Road.
+Take a drive on the Public Loop Road.
 Hike the Badlands Trail and Fossil Display Trail.

 Evening Activities